-The success of the has proved that there’s a market for tablets that can replace your laptop.
+The success of the Microsoft Surface has proved that there’s a market for tablets that can replace your laptop.
 We loved the Surface Pro 4 for its sharp screen, excellent Type Cover keyboard and precise Surface Pen – and it’s still the benchmark for Windows tablets today.

 However, the Surface Pro 4 is not cheap.
 The Pro 4 starts at $899 (£749, AU$1,349), but configuring the tablet with a faster processor, more RAM and storage bumps the price up quite significantly.
 This doesn’t account for the extra money you’ll need to drop on the Type Cover and Surface Pen.